ericmaniraguha/react-social-login-google-fb-github/backend/Readme.md

 3. Here we need to create a clientID and Client secret through google

-# Github auth configuration for
+# Github and facebook auth configuration for

 1. yarn add passport-github2
+2. yarn add passport-facebook